-Re: Discussion Paper DP/2017/1 Disclosure Initiative - Principles of Disclosure
+Summary of comments: Discussion Paper DP/2017/1 Disclosure Initiative-Principles of Disclosure

-EFRAG fully supports the IASB's Principles of Disclosure project and considers that the Disclosure Initiative is one of the most important projects that the IASB is undertaking, as expressed in EFRAG's response to the 2015 IASB Agenda Consultation.
+EFRAG welcomes the IASB's Principles of Disclosure project.
+The view that the Disclosure Initiative was one of the most important research projects that the IASB should undertake culminated in EFRAG's response to the 2015 IASB Agenda Consultation.

-EFRAG agrees with the description in the IASB Discussion Paper DP/2017/1 Disclosure Initiative - Principles of Disclosure (the 'IASB DP') of the 'disclosure problem', which largely echoes assessments made in the Discussion Paper Towards a Disclosure Framework for the Notes, published by EFRAG, the Autorité des Normes Comptables (ANC) and the Financial Reporting Council (FRC) in 2012 (the 'EFRAG/ANC/FRC DP').
+EFRAG agrees with the description in the DP of the 'disclosure problem', which echoes largely assessments made in the Discussion Paper Towards a Disclosure Framework for the Notes, published by EFRAG, the Autorité des Normes Comptables (ANC) and the Financial Reporting Council (FRC) in 2012.
 However, in EFRAG's view, the Principles of Disclosure project should not limit its focus to the structure of the notes or the location of information but rather aim to develop principles to identify why, when and where information should be disclosed.
-The present limited scope could result in over-prescriptive guidance and could fail to achieve the objectives of the Disclosure Initiative to reduce clutter and improve disclosure effectiveness.
+Otherwise it could result in over-prescriptive guidance and could fail to achieve the objectives of the Disclosure Initiative to reduce clutter and improve disclosure effectiveness.